crypticcoinvip/CrypticCoin/README.md

 - If Masternode gets dismissed or resigns, it isn't removed from the list at once.
 Instead, it's marked as dead via "deadSinceHeight".
 - Minimum number of activated masternodes before dPoS may be enabled is 32. dPoS will get disabled if more than 24h passed since last block.
 - If dPoS isn't active, masternodes don't receive their reward (because they don't do anything useful yet)
+- Owner addresses cannot be changed, operator addresses can be changed via setoperator RPC call
 - Node uses only Tor connections by default.

 Security Warnings